Covercy

 Covercy integrates distribution payments seamlessly with other powerful investor management tools.
 Try it free today.

-The 4-step profit
+The 4-step profit distribution process

 Calculating Profits